Abadrausar/Rubble-/other/Rubble Readme.txt

 If you want to generate the Rubble version of "vanilla DF" you will need to activate the "Base" addon, this addon is already active in the default addonlist.ini ("Libs/Base" and "Libs/Castes" are also required, but those addons are forced active so you do not need to worry about them).

-All of the DFHack stuff is made under the assumption that what worked with 34.11 and DFHack r5 will work with the 40.x DFHack when it is available.
+All of the DFHack stuff is made under the assumption that what worked with 34.11 and DFHack r5e1 will work with the 40.x DFHack when it is available.
 If this is not true some or all of the DFHack related addons will not work.

 A few of the addons allow you to make gloves via reactions, unfortunately these gloves will be unusable (it's a vanilla bug).
-To make these gloves usable you need a special DFHack script to set the glove handedness (one should come with DFHack).
+To make these gloves usable you need a DFHack script to set the glove handedness.

 Base:
 	The standard base addon.
 Contains Rubblized versions of the vanilla raw files.